Ready for the next step?

 I specialize in psychoanalysis and the treatment of unresolved trauma, spanning from early childhood to adulthood, from acute traumatic events to chronic and pervasive maltreatment and abuse.
 I understand that in the field of psychological trauma, no one goes untouched and there are none whom have gone through life without pain so significant that it changes the course of their life – from subtle shifts to extreme redirections, from our everyday choices to our basic core beliefs and underlying worldview.

 Trauma is not inherently bad for this reason – painful experiences often shape us in powerfully beautiful ways.
 Other life events, however, are so horrific or so regrettable that we convince ourselves that we can simply banish the memories and move forward without the closure we deserve to heal from our wounds.
-This is unresolved trauma, and it leads to the re-experiencing of helplessness, preoccupations with the past, and defensive maneuvering around the threat of re-experiencing similar pain (unhealthy/insecure bonding in relationships, substance abuse, cynicism with loss of motivation, emotional withdrawal or excessive misuse of emotion).
-By avoiding the work it takes to eventually triumph over these painful chapters of our life, our identity formation and very emotional health is threatened all-together.
+This is unresolved trauma, and it leads to the re-experiencing of helplessness, preoccupations with the past, and defensive maneuvering around the threat of re-experiencing similar pain (unhealthy/insecure bonding in relationships, substance abuse, cynicism with loss of motivation, emotional withdrawal or destructive misdirection of feelings).
+By avoiding the work it takes to eventually triumph over these painful chapters of our life, our identity formation and psychological health is threatened all-together.
 We lose a part of our story that has the power to make us stronger and we become internally fragmented.
 We become scared.
 Because of this lack of healthy integration, anxiety and depression set in; we cannot restore ourselves as whole and we settle for broken.

 Research continues to show that “goodness-of-fit” is the most crucial factor in helping a patient to resolve their symptoms; predominantly, therapist and patient ought to have similar “worldviews” or internal working models for explaining our experiences.
 More simply put, if you are resonating with what you have read about my approach, I’m happy that you’ve found someone that at least in some small way, is like you.